 If you have a great love for the Eucharist, fully initiated member of the Church (Confirmed and living in full communion) and a desire to bring Him to others at Mass and to the Homebound, Click here for more information.

 A lector proclaims the first or second reading at Mass.
 This person may also read the Prayers of the Faithful.
 One does not need to be Confirmed to be a lector at mass.
 Younger parishioners are encouraged to help.

 If you're interested in proclaiming God's Word click here for more information.

 We follow the practice of a separate Liturgy of the Word for children as suggested in the Directory for Masses with Children.
 The primary purpose of dismissing children is to provide them with a focused environment where they are more likely to become conscious, active listeners and responders to God’s Word.
 The intention of Children’s Liturgy of the Word is NOT to baby-sit or provide entertainment for the children.
 The celebration of the Liturgy of the Word with children is a liturgical experience which opens young people to hear and respond to God’s Word in ways that enable them to be nurtured and challenged by God’s Word.

 We invite children ages 4-10 to participate in this Liturgical experience, and we encourage parents and older siblings to become involved as members of our team.

 All 4th graders and older are invited and encouraged to serve the altar.
-Contact Mrs. Primmer or Lauren for more information.
+Contact Mrs. Primmer for more information.